Vaibhav4254/Olympic-medal-analysis-PowerBI-dashboard./README.md

 # Olympic-medal-analysis-PowerBI-dashboard.
 ------------------------

-## The problem statement:
+## The problem statement
-The dashboard displays a variety of data about Olympic medals, including medal counts by sport, year, country, and athlete.
+- The dashboard displays a variety of data about Olympic medals, including medal counts by sport, year, country, and athlete.
 ---------------------------

 ## Data Analysis